 In the main though this would be used to measure angles, and then use that angle to set your mitre saw to the perfect angled cut.
 As a little side note, these are also useful for making sure the fence is square on your mitre saw.

 They can kill two birds with one stone is why this tool is so useful.
 We all probably know that where two walls meet in our house, that the angle is around 90 degrees, as shown in the image above.

-I have worked on houses for years and I can assure you that it is very rare you will find the perfect 90 degree angle.
-This tool will read this angle to perfection and also does the calculations for the mitre saw setting, and that makes it very useful, especially for perfectionists.
+We have worked on houses for years and we can assure you that it is very rare you will find the perfect 90 degree angle.
+This tool will read this angle to perfection and also does the calculations for the mitre saw setting, and that makes it very useful, especially for perfectionists

 Video On The Use of The Manual Protractor